cplett/cplett.github.io/page/xtb/installation.md

 ## General Considerations

-The xtb software is open-source and available under the LGPL 3.0 license on the GitHub platform.
-This guide provides a brief summary of the existing [guideline](https://xtb-docs.readthedocs.io/en/latest/setup.html).
-Some features are available only for the newer version of xtb (`6.7.0`).
+The **xtb** software is open-source and available under the LGPL 3.0 license on GitHub.
+This guide provides a brief summary of the official [installation guide](https://xtb-docs.readthedocs.io/en/latest/setup.html).
+Some features are only available in newer versions of **xtb** (e.g., `6.7.0`).

-In case of any issues, you can always refer to the full documentation for further details or open an issue on GitHub.
+If you encounter any issues, refer to the full documentation or open an issue on GitHub for support.

-{% include warning.html content="Primary operating system (OS) for the development and application of **xtb** is Linux.
-While it is possible to install **xtb** on Windows and macOS, support for these platforms may be more limited." %}
+{% include warning.html content="The primary operating system (OS) for developing and using **xtb** is Linux.
+While installation on Windows and macOS is possible, support for these platforms may be more limited." %}

-## Straighforward Installation
+## Easy Installation

-The most straightforward way to install xtb is by downloading the [precompiled binaries](https://github.com/grimme-lab/xtb/releases).
-You can also get a bleeding-edge version of the program.
+The simplest way to install **xtb** is by downloading the [precompiled binaries](https://github.com/grimme-lab/xtb/releases).
+You can also access a bleeding-edge version of the program.

-After downloading the appropriate version, extract it, make it executable, and add it to your `PATH` variable for easy use:
+After downloading the appropriate version, extract the files, make them executable, and add the program to your `PATH` variable for easy access:

 ```bash
 tar -xvf xtb*.tar.xz